p-ranav/tabulate/README.md

 Calling `Table.column(index)` will return a `Column` object.
 Similar to rows, you can use `Column.format()` to format all the cells in that column.

+Now, let's change the font color of the second column to yellow:

 ```cpp
   universal_constants.column(1).format()
     .font_color(Color::yellow);